chrisrod1307/PredictorFC/README.md

 # PredictorFC

-PredictorFC is a machine learning-based web application that predicts soccer match outcomes and scores using historical Premier League data.
-It combines a React frontend with a Python backend to deliver real-time predictions based on team statistics.
+PredictorFC is a machine learning-based web application that predicts Premier League soccer match outcomes and scores using data from the 2020-2021 -> 2024-2025 Premier League Season.
+It combines a React frontend with a Django backend to deliver real-time predictions based on team statistics.

 ---